-Outdoor Recreation and Trails
+Downtown DSM Outdoor Recreation & Trails

 The Principal Riverwalk

 The Principal Riverwalk is located in the heart of Downtown DSM.
-It features lighted, landscaped public spaces, world-class public art and unique pedestrian bridges and pathways that connect to 300 miles of trails.
+It features lighted, landscaped public spaces, world-class public art and unique pedestrian bridges and pathways that connect to 800 miles of trails.
 It is also home to the Rotary Riverwalk Park, a playground that includes a 65-foot long fishing pole with a 12-foot wide bobber at the end.

 DSM has an active cycling community.
 If you like to get around on two wheels, there are plentiful options to take advantage of your favorite mode of transportation in Downtown DSM.
 Check out the links below for more details!

-DSM has plentiful trails and Downtown DSM is no exception.
+DSM has plentiful trails, and Downtown DSM is no exception.
 Run, bike or walk through our connected city and enjoy the scenery of Downtown DSM.
 For more interactive trail information, try the Iowa By Trail app.
 The Central Iowa Trail Association updates trail conditions daily for Center Trails such as Greenwood/Ashworth Park, located on the western edge of Downtown DSM.
-There are more than 600 miles of connected walking, biking and running trails in the region, with Downtown DSM as the culminating point for many of these trails.
+There are more than 800 miles of connected walking, biking and running trails in the region, with Downtown DSM as the culminating point for many of these trails.
 Additionally, mountain biking and hiking trails are nearby as well.